payment-gateway.app Docs

 The first successful token exchange also binds that license access identity to the deployment public IP.
 If the outbound public IP changes later, rotate the license access secret in the license workspace before the next deploy or update.

-Customers normally do not need direct permission to enumerate registry tags.
-The release channel decision comes from the deploy manifest, and the license access credentials are used only to fetch short-lived pull tokens for the exact repositories allowed by the license manager.
+Customers normally do not need direct permission to enumerate image tags.
+The release channel decision comes from remote signed metadata at RELEASE_METADATA_URL, and the license access credentials authenticate both metadata fetch and short-lived pull tokens for the repositories allowed by the license manager.

 On this page